-An alphabetical list of events venues and great places to visit.
-Our focus is on Ulverston, but we’re happy to list any suitable venue within the Furness Peninsula, and northwards to Broughton-in-Furness, and Bowness.
+An alphabetical list of events venues and tourist attractions.
+Our focus is on events in Ulverston, but we’re happy to list entertainment venues within South Cumbria.
 A venue can be somewhere indoors or outdoors, capable of holding hundreds of people, or an athletics facility, or a shop or museum, or a single room that could be used for a small meeting or class.

 A lovely hall with a beamed ceiling.
 Perfect for exercise classes, parties, etc.

 A smart wine bar serving wines and cocktails as well as local real ales.
 Food platters of meat, cheese or fish available.
 Frequently hosts live music events.

 We are a local theatre in a wonderful, small town of Millom.
 This venue is about 30 minutes drive from Ulverston.
 Close to the beach and the Lake District, we are very proud to have built up a fantastic variety

 A large swathe of land to the south of Ulverston with some fantastic limestone pavements.
 A favourite place for dog walkers and fell runners.